 Before we can answer how to screen applicants for employment, we first need to understand what we mean by 'applicant screening.'
 It can be interpreted in many different ways.
 In this article, we will be breaking down how to prescreen applicants, with advice for each available screening method.

 After advertising a role, you usually experience an immediate influx of applications, often in the hundreds.
 Of course, you ought to be delighted to see so much interest.
 But you also need to consider how you are going to manage this volume in a time and cost-efficient way, whilst also ensuring you do not miss that perfect candidate.

 But even this is dangerous.
 Remember, is that candidate realistically only applying to your available position?
 Doubtful.
 Sometimes, the gems are very much hidden.
-So you need to be thorough in order to know an applicant is really the right fit.
+So you need to be thorough to know if an applicant is the right fit.

 Why Should You Screen Applicants?

 Would you buy a car without taking it for a test drive?
 Would you vote for a political party without reading a manifesto?
 Would you purchase a book simply by judging the front cover?
 We know (hope!) the answers to all of these questions are 'no.'

 Similarly, you would not bring someone into your business without conducting a thorough inspection of their skill sets, work experience, and personal profile.
 Hiring into your team is a time-consuming, complex task that you don't want to get wrong.
 On average, recruiting a junior-mid level position takes 4 weeks, while more senior positions can take up to 7 weeks.

 When you finally think you've found your dream hire, it can all go wrong.
 All that time, effort, resources, and money was lost.
 Furthermore, we're talking about more than just monetary loss here.
 There is also the cost of your existing staff's wellbeing with an increase in turnover.